I’ve been thinking about what I want to prioritize the deepest in the next 40 years – probably the rest – of my life.

 What I mean is that I automatically go for the ‘this is shitty’ or ‘he is shitty’ or ‘this is scary’ response to a situation, and then brood on it for awhile, instead of trying right away to use some of the Ways to change my experience.

 Or at the very least make it more pleasant.

 Difficult clients don’t go away.
-The whole in my bank account doesn’t go away.
+The hole in my bank account doesn’t go away.
 Char’s birth is going to hurt her.

 But even though I am doing a reasonable job trying to shape my feelings about all of these life experiences in a more positive and constructive direction (without succumbing to unrealistic or ludicrous perspectives), I still feel it is not enough.

 I could do better.
 I could create a larger and sunnier ‘kingdom of the soul’.